Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 No, most states require a separate extension form.
 Form 7004 is for extending federal business returns and does not guarantee a state filing extension.

-3. Which states accept the federal Form 7004 as a state extension?
-AZ, CO, DC, IL, KS, MI & TX piggyback automatically.
+3. Which states accept the federal Form 7004 as a state extension? and move state examples into body text only if verified separately.

 The states of Arizona (AZ), Colorado (CO), District of Columbia (DC), Illinois (IL), Kansas (KS), Michigan (MI), and Texas (TX) can use the federal Form 7004 filing extension.